 Why?
 This is because the scatter node and relax node had to recalculate every time the geometry of the mesh was deformed due to the mountain texture.
 It took too long to “cook” in between each frame.

-So to be more efficient, we could instead plug in our custom VOP node by multiplying the normal vectors of the grid by the position of each point (a 3D vector input, which outputs a scalar via simplex noise) created by the scatter node.
+To be more efficient, we could instead plug in our custom VOP node by multiplying the normal vectors of the grid by the position of each point (a 3D vector input, which outputs a scalar via simplex noise) created by the scatter node.
 We then add this product to the position of each point.

 This creates motion for each point along the y direction, because the grid was aligned in the XZ plane, and as such, the normals of the plane all strictly had a y component.

 Now, the scattering and relaxation step happens only once, as we no longer deform the geometry at each frame.